Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-Obtaining Koopman eigenfunctions from data or analytically is a central challenge in modern dynamical systems.
+The Koopman operator is linear, which is appealing, but is infinite dimensional, posing issues for representation and computation.
 Instead of capturing the evolution of all measurement functions in a Hilbert space, applied Koopman analysis approximates the evolution on a subspace spanned by a finite set of measurement functions.
+It is possible to obtain a finite-dimensional matrix representation of the Koopman operator by restricting it to an invariant subspace.
 A Koopman invariant subspace is spanned by any set of eigenfunctions of the Koopman operator.
-Discovering these eigenfunctions enables globally linear representations of strongly nonlinear systems.
+A Koopman eigenfunction $\varphi(\bx)$ corresponding to eigenvalue $\lambda$ satisfies